vardhan0707/kubernetes-labs/kubernetes-101/labs/02-basic-usage.md

 To scale down simply reduce the replicas in the command.

 **NOTE:** Even if deploying a single container its worth always using a deployment to give you future flexibility.
+You can also scale a deployment by updating the yaml file and using ```kubectl apply -f deployment.yaml```

 ### 5. Delete pods,services,deployments